F1PFC/TTN_GPS_Tracker/Readme.md

 20, then it will continue to display the payloads in the console again.

 This behaviour can give the impression that your node is not working.
-You can disable this behviour for testing purposes, by going to the Application overview screen, selecting 'Devices' then select the device to configure and then from the 'Device Overview'

-And then select 'Settings' on the top right.
+You can disable this behaviour for testing purposes.
+Go to the application overview screen, select 'Devices' then select the device to configure and then from the 'Device Overview' screen select 'Settings' on the top right.

-At the bottom of the screen of device settings you will see this box, 'frame counter settings'
+At the bottom of the screen of device settings you will see a box labelled 'frame counter settings'

 You can untick this box, and when the node resets the frame counter will start from zero and the packets or payloads will not now be rejected.
 This